START YOUR REAL ESTATE SALESPERSON CAREER TODAY

 5. Should the school cease to operate, student’s enrollment shall receive a full refund for any course for which the student is not entitled to a Certificate of Completion.
 Again, there will be no refund for materials provided.

 6. The school may terminate a student’s enrollment if any of the following apply: a.
 Nonpayment of tuition b.
 Disruptive behavior during classroom instruction.
-If the school terminates a student’s enrollment for these reasons, the school will provide a full refund of tuition paid minus the cost of materials. *Course attendance for termination purposes is determined by a roster in the classroom or through our on-line class system.
+If the school terminates a student’s enrollment for these reasons, the school will provide a full refund of tuition paid minus the cost of materials. *Course attendance for termination purposes is determined by a roster in the classroom.
 Students are to sign the roster each day they are in attendance.

 100% attendance is required.
 If a class is missed a student is expected to make up that session in an upcoming class in order to receive a certificate of completion.

 Should you feel the need to re-take a course, the Larabee School will allow you to retake the class.
 Should you fail the NE Real Estate license exam and want to retake a course, you may retake the course within 3 months of taking the exam.
 After 3 months past your exam date, full tuition for the course will be charged to re-take the course.

 In the case of inclement weather our cancellation policy follows Lincoln Public Schools weather policy.
 Communications will be made to local radio, television stations.
 If Lincoln Public Schools cancels classes due to weather conditions, it is to be assumed that Larabee School of Real Estates classes are also canceled.
 In the absence of a specific announcement to the contrary, it should be understood that classes will continue as scheduled.
 If you cannot attend class due to the weather, and we do not inform you of a cancellation, please call us and we will assist you with your options.

 Our students must get 70% on course exams in order to receive a certificate of completion.